Meghwal: Origins

 Some Meghwals are associated with other social groups.
 Shyam Lal Rawat refers to the Meghwals of Rajasthan as "one of the dominating backward castes ...", a connection also made by Debashis Debnath.
 The Balali and Bunkar communities have also begun using the Meghwal name.
-A mathematician and social worker Sahiram G. Inkhiya refer that some people who use Chamar surname for a long time but now they want to adopt Meghwal surname for dignified lifestyle.

 Culture

 There exists cultural differences among these sub-caste groups of Meghwal.
 For example: the Meghwal like Jata Bhambis, Bamnia Bhambis and Charania Bhambis in Rajasthan do not inter marry within other sub-castes.
 These sub-groups being more conscious about their previous identities maintain their old customs and traditions.